Hiwonder-docs/LanderPi/source/docs/6_Mapping_Navigation_Course.md

 * **On the Robot**

 1)  Power on the robot and connect it to a remote control tool like VNC.
-For detail informations, please refer to [4.
-Development Environment Setup and Configuration]().
+For detail informations, please refer to [1.4 Development Environment Setup and Configuration](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/1_LanderPi_User_Manual.html#development-environment-setup-and-configuration).

 2)  Click the terminal icon <img src="../_static/media/chapter_6/section_1/media/image113.png" style="width:30px"/> in the system desktop to open a ROS2 command-line window.